The Mystery of Alpha and the Isotopes: Results using terrestrial isotopic abundances

-{{\sc Results using terrestrial isotopic abundances:}} The {\sc ai-vpfit} $\daa$ results using terrestrial Mg isotopic abundances (2 spectral regions, 50 $\daa$ measurements for each) are illustrated in Figs.\,\ref{fig:mean50} and \ref{fig:terrestrialMg}.
+The terrestrial Mg isotopic abundances used are 78.99, 10.00, 11.01\% for $^{24,25,26}$Mg respectively \citep{Asplund2009}.
+The {\sc ai-vpfit} $\daa$ results (2 spectral regions, 50 $\daa$ measurements for each) are illustrated in Figs.\,\ref{fig:mean50} and \ref{fig:terrestrialMg}.
 The process of calculating multiple AI models emulates having a set of independent human interactive model builders, each of whom would opt to do things in a slightly different way.
-All models satisfy the usual reduced $\chi^2$ statistical acceptance \citep{Lee2023bias}, each model is a valid representation of the data, and hence the set of models enable us to quantify the contribution of model non-uniqueness to the $\daa$ error budget \cite{Lee2021}.
+All models satisfy the usual reduced $\chi^2$ statistical acceptance \citep{Lee2023bias}, each model is a valid representation of the data, and hence the set of models enable us to quantify the contribution of model non-uniqueness to the $\daa$ error budget \citep{Lee2021}.

 Fig.\,\ref{fig:terrestrialMg} insets show the weighted mean $\daa$ with its intrinsic scatter, and the mean statistical (i.e.\,covariance matrix) error, with its scatter. $(\daa)_{left}$ exhibits $\sim$7$\times$ less scatter than $(\daa)_{right}$ i.e.\,model non-uniqueness is far more severe for the right region, and in fact {\it dominates} the overall $\daa$ error budget.
 The left region is more suited to a $\daa$ measurement than is the right. $(\daa)_{left}$, assuming terrestrial isotopic relative abundances, deviates from the terrestrial value at a significance level of $\sim$7$\sigma$. $(\daa)_{right}$ on the other hand, deviates from terrestrial by only $\sim$2.3$\sigma$.